-Recently, six of our wonderful students trained to become Anti-bullying Ambassadors.
+Recently, some of our wonderful students trained to become Anti-bullying Ambassadors.
 They had a full morning of online training from organised by the Diana Award.
 This gave us all time to consider:

 - What bullying is.

 - How bullying makes people feel.

 - How to be an upstander compared to a bystander.